Rotary Kiln Testing in the Innovation Center

 Testing is useful in a multitude of rotary kiln processes.
 Commonly tested processes include:

-There are also many reasons why it may be desirable to conduct rotary kiln testing.
-Among them:
+There are also many different types of settings in which it may be desirable to conduct rotary kiln testing:

 Commercial Rotary Kiln Sizing & Design

-Perhaps the most common reason rotary kiln testing is conducted is to gather the data necessary to size and design a commercial size kiln for an intended application.
-In this setting, the desired set of product parameters have typically been determined, but the customer needs to know what the rotary kiln and surrounding process will need to look like to reach those parameters.
+Perhaps the most common reason for testing is to gather the data necessary to size and design a commercial-scale kiln for an intended application.
+In this setting, the desired set of product parameters has typically been determined, but the process needed to reach those qualities is unclear or requires refinement.

 Product Development